Reported

 The researchers trace the history of how these two terms have resonated.
 At the time in the early 2000s, the term “climate change” was less familiar than the term “global warming,” the researchers write, and thought to be less urgent-sounding.
 Yet by 2016, “climate change” became the dominant term for a hotter climate.
 All of this is to say that language changes over time, but it can also change back again.

-A majority of participants in the study expressed willingness to eat less meat to address climate change.
+A majority of participants in the study expressed willingness to eat less meat as a way to address climate change.
 Eating less red meat is one of many strategies recommended by climate researchers, and one of the most effective forms of individual climate action according to Project Drawdown.

 Yet initiatives to get people in the global north eating less meat have become highly politicized, a divide that plays out in this study as well.
 When using the term “climate change,” 91 percent of Democrats said they were willing to eat less red meat, as compared to only 35 percent of Republicans.